andrewjohnroy/andrewjohnroy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a allpick lane spammer for
+- 🔭 I’m currently working on a allpick lane spammer for league of legends
 - 🌱 I’m currently learning the keyboard pip package
 - 👯 I’m looking to collaborate on this
 - 🤔 I’m looking for help with git